takhozu10/ciscoAnyConnect/README.md

-# Cisco AnyConnect for Mac 4.8
+# Cisco AnyConnect for Mac 4.8 and 4.9
 Customize installation for enterpriase organization.
+Tested with Cisco AnyConnect for Mac 4.9 version and Big Sur.

 * __CiscoChoices.XML__ Customize what Cisco Anyconnect components to be installed.
 By default, this XML is set to only install VPN module.